 While we depend on medical professionals to cure us and save us, they often fail to deliver the treatment we anticipate and deserve.
 If you're considering lawsuit funding from potential medical malpractice claim proceeds, contact us today.
 Baker Street Funding provides lawsuit loans to personal injury med malpractice plaintiffs across the United States.
 All plaintiffs seeking damages from doctors, surgeons, medical representatives, hospitals, and other healthcare firms may qualify for a medical malpractice loan.
 Financing a personal injury case for any medical negligence lawsuit helps plaintiffs borrow money against a pending or already settled claim.
-For further details on how you might benefit, you can reach us by calling at 888-711-3599 or sending us an email today at email@example.com
+For further details on how you might benefit from pre-settlement funding for medical malpractice claims, you can reach us by calling at 888-711-3599 or sending us an email today at email@example.com

 Medical malpractice lawsuit funding is an investment in the outcome of your lawsuit.
 We are advancing you money because we think your case is strong enough to win and pay us back.